 - Site speed

-- All the things that Google already knows people are interested topically around SEO
+- Any other topic Google knows people are interested in SEO

-If you do these three steps, you will be able to rank number one for the keywords you’re targeting.
+If you perform these three steps, you will be able to rank number one for the keywords you’re targeting.

 It takes time.
 It takes perseverance.

-We did this over two and a half years, not two and a half months, not 12 months, not even 24 months.
-Okay?
-I would even argue that it was part of what took four and a half years — and you know what?
+We would even argue it was part of what took four and a half years.
+And you know what?
 Tomorrow, we could lose it all.